 What groups tried something new/different?
 How did that help?
 Were the groups that did not settle, and continued to try to improve successful?
 What made it easy to take risks?
 What made it easy to work with others?
 Teacher leads class in the development of (student produced) classroom expectations.
-Students set own goals for the quarter.
-ISTE-S 1 ISTE-S 4 1 ISTE-S 6 2 3 4 RL1A 5 RL1B 6 RL1D 7 RL2B 8 RL2C RL2D Activity: Reading Journal Reading Journals (online through Google Classroom or other spiral notebook), ongoing.
+Students set own goals for the quarter on paper or using Padlet or Google Sheets, setting goals and action steps ISTE-S 1 ISTE-S 4 ISTE-S 6 2 3 4 RL1A RL1B 6 RL1D 7 RL2B 8 RL2C RL2D Novel Study 2.
+Activity: Reading Journals (online through Google Classroom or other spiral notebook), ongoing.
 Teacher will space lessons throughout unit, to give students time to read their novel.
 Objective: Students will be able to apply the use of multiple skills while reading a novel. • Teachers use mini-lesson format to teach skills. • Students show understanding of skills taught through the analysis of their novels (ex: characterization, setting, theme, perspectives, tone, prediction, figurative language, inference).
-Reading Journal Activities • Teacher uses mentor text or class novel to model each skill in a mini-lesson, before students independently, on a daily basis, show their understanding of the skill through focused analysis of the their own, independently-chosen novel.
-Providing Practice Cues, Questions, and Advance Organizers Cooperative Learning Note Taking Reinforcing Effort and Providing Recognition Setting Objectives and Providing Feedback A B C Critical Thinking Communication Creativity
+Reading Journal Activities • Teacher uses mentor text or class novel to model each skill in a mini-lesson, before students independently, on a daily basis, show their understanding of the skill through focused analysis of the their own, independently-chosen novel. • Teachers can give students the reading journal activities as a packet or as an anchor chart so students can complete each activity according to when the skill/ literary element is presented in their independent novel.
+Providing Practice Cues, Questions, and Advance Organizers Cooperative Learning Note Taking Reinforcing Effort and Providing Recognition Setting Objectives and A B C Critical Thinking Communication Creativity

-1 RL1A RL1B RL2C 4 6 9 Novel Study 3.
-Activity: SIFT-ing through poems Objective: Close reading of a text in order to analyze and interpret meaning. • Review Symbolism, Imagery, Figurative Language, Tone, and Theme by having students do a room walk. • Teacher posts definitions of terms, examples of everyday usage of the terms (not labeled so students must decide which examples match with each term), and examples of the term used in literature (not labeled so students must decide which examples match with each term) throughout the classroom. • Student take notes in the 4-Square sheet as they walk from one "station"/poster to the next. • When allotted time is up, students share their 4 Square notes with partner. • Teacher reviews with class, ensuring all students understand.
+1 2 3 4 6 9 RL1A RL1B RL2C Novel Study 3.
+Activity: SIFT-ing through poems Objective: Close reading of a text in order to analyze and interpret meaning. • Review Symbolism, Imagery, Figurative Language, Tone, and Theme by having students do a room walk. • Teacher posts definitions of terms, examples of everyday usage of the terms (not labeled so students must decide which examples match with each term), and examples of the term used in literature (not labeled so students must decide which examples match with each term) throughout the classroom. • Student take notes in the 4-Square sheet as they walk from one "station"/poster to the next. • When allotted time is up, students share their 4 Square notes with partner.
+If time allows, partners can create a single, summary definition of the term on the back. • Teacher reviews with class, ensuring all students understand.
 Teacher can also assess student understanding while listening to partner discussions. • Teacher directs reading and SIFT-ing of "Mother to Son" with whole class.
-Then students SIFT "Nothing Gold Can Stay" with a partner. • Students use the SIFT model when reading their independent novel. • Before students move on to writing prompt, they will practice determining theme with the novel they are reading. • Students will then individually answer the writing prompt, directing students to compare the theme of the poem to the novel they are reading.
-Nothing Gold Can Stay-SIFT & Short Answer th Response Setting Objectives and Providing Feedback Providing Practice Cues, Questions, and Advance Organizers Note Taking Reinforcing Effort and Providing Recognition Cooperative Learning Summarizing and Note Taking A B C Critical Thinking Communication Collaboration ------------------------ -- -- ---
+Then students SIFT "Nothing Gold Can Stay" with a partner. • Students use the SIFT method when reading through Lamb To The Slaughter or Abuela Invents the Zero • Before students move on to writing prompt, they will practice determining theme with the novel they are reading. • Students will then individually answer the writing prompt, directing students to compare the theme of the poem to the novel they are reading.
+Nothing Gold Can Stay-SIFT & Short Answer Response Setting Objectives and Providing Feedback Providing Practice Cues, Questions, and Advance Organizers Note Taking Reinforcing Effort and Providing Recognition Cooperative Learning Summarizing and Note Taking A B C Critical Thinking Communication Collaboration Novel Study